 For the 2023-2024 school year, educators shall have the option to participate in either the E3 model or Alternative Evaluation in lieu of the Stull evaluation process pursuant to the Side Letter reached on May 18, 2023.

-The District and the Association continue to collaborate on the development and implementation of a new evaluation model and agree to reopen negotiations on this Article 18 - Peer Review and Enrichment Program, during the term of this Agreement.
+The District and the Association agree to reopen negotiations on this Article 18 - Peer Review and Enrichment Program, during the term of this Agreement.